-The University of Alabama estimates that the health care and living costs of a major spinal cord injury can be more than a million dollars the first year and almost $185,000 a year after.
-If you or someone you love has suffered a spinal cord injury, this is not the type of case to handle on your own.
-You need an attorney who knows how to handle these types of cases.
+Recovering from an injury as severe as spinal cord damage can be time-consuming and overwhelming, but our team is here to help.
+If you or someone you love has suffered a spinal cord injury, this is not the case to handle alone.
+You need an attorney who knows how to handle these claim types.

 to find a John Foy office near you